UDOOboard/Bolt-Docs/docs/15_Troubleshooting/index.md

 ## I can't install Linux distros on eMMC

-If you are trying to **install** a **Linux** distribution on the UDOO BOLT **eMMC** but it is not seen by the installer wizard, please follow the *eMMC Installations* section in the [Linux - Known issues](!/Operating_Systems/Linux/Known_issues) page.
+If you are trying to **install** a **Linux** distribution on the UDOO BOLT **eMMC** but it is not seen by the installer wizard, please follow the *eMMC Usage and Installations* section in the [Linux - Known issues](!/Operating_Systems/Linux/Known_issues) page.
 Probably the Linux distro you are trying to install use a Linux Kernel older than the 5.2.5 version.
+A Ubuntu 19.04 optimized version for UDOO BOLT that solves this issue is downloadable from the [Linux section](!/Operating_Systems/Linux/index).

 ## I can't upload sketches to Arduino Leonardo running Linux